nearform/titus/docs/devops/azure/README.md

 To set up a [Titus] deployment on an [Azure] cloud using [Azure DevOps], there are few steps to be performed.

-**Requirements:**
+## Requirements:
 - Azure account, a Resource Group and Owner permissions for it.
-- Azure Storage Account to use as a backend for  terraform and store the terraform state file, plus a container called tfstate in it and access to it.
+- Azure Storage Account to use as a backend for terraform and store the terraform state file, plus a container called tfstate in it and network access to it from your local machine.
 - Azure CLI client installed.
 - Terraform 0.15 or newer.

 ## Infrastructure Stack

 The stack is built with minimum number of services to make Titus work on Azure:
-- [titus-vnet]: Azure network and subnet inside of it.
+- **titus-vnet**: Azure network and subnet inside of it.
-- [titus-postgresql-server-XXXXXX] - Postgres SQL server and a "titus" DB in it.
+- **titus-postgresql-server-XXXXXX**: Postgres SQL server and a "titus" DB in it.
-- [tituskeyvault]: to store the DB password.
+- **tituskeyvault**: to store the DB password.
-- [tituscr]: Azure Container Registry to store the container images.
+- **tituscr**: Azure Container Registry to store the container images.
-- [titus-backend]: Container Instances for the backend. (default helloworld image on first run)
+- **titus-backend**: Container Instances for the backend. (default helloworld image on first run)
-- [titus-frontend]: Container Instances for the frontend. (default helloworld image on first run)
+- **titus-frontend**: Container Instances for the frontend. (default helloworld image on first run)
-- [titus-db-manager]: Container Instances for the db-manager. (default helloworld image on first run)
+- **titus-db-manager**: Container Instances for the db-manager. (default helloworld image on first run)

 ## Terraform and Azure account